Purdue opens its new season with the Black & Gold Intrasquad

 Vinny Donnelly also proved that Agnew is still finding and bringing in exceptional talent.
 Donnelly, from Tampa, Fla., became the fastest freshman in program history in all three distance freestyle events at the Big Ten Championships.
 He took down the 1,650 and 1,000 freestyle records while finishing seventh in the mile with an NCAA provisional-qualifying time of 15:14.40 that was almost seven seconds faster than the previous record set in 2002.
 Donnelly also broke the freshman record in the 500 freestyle twice, first during preliminaries with a 4:25.67 swim to break a 12-year-old record, and again while winning the C final in 4:23.84.

-The 2008-09 season saw Andrew Langenfeld's 19.34 clocking in the 50 freestyle that gave him the Big Ten title, the Doris Z. Holloway Pool record and made him the fastest swimmer in conference history.
+The 2008-09 season saw Andrew Langenfeld's 19.34 clocking in the 50 freestyle that gave him the Big Ten title, the Doris Z. Holloway Pool record and made him the fastest swimmer in conference history (record since broken).
 Langenfeld helped lead Purdue to a fourth-place finish that earned Purdue head coach Dan Ross his third Big Ten Coach of the Year honor.

 In addition to championship success, the Boilermakers also have excelled in dual meets throughout the season.
-In Agnew's three seasons at Purdue, the team is 22-7 in dual meets.
+In Agnew's six seasons at Purdue, the team is 36-19 in dual meets.